alexrichterxyz/sirca_asx_itch_parser/README.md

-# High-performance parser for ASX ITCH feed data provided by SIRCA
+# High-performance parser for ASX ITCH feed messages provided by SIRCA

 This is a highly optimized library for parsing ASX ITCH messages provided by SIRCA.
 The ASX ITCH feed provides traders with a view of the entire market including full order book activity and trades of thousands of assets.
 The library is written in C++ (17 or higher).